 My number one piece of advice for bloggers is to create a schedule and post regularly.
 If you want your readers to come back often you need to post by a schedule.
 Depending on what type of blog you have you will decide how often to post.

 At a minimum you should post 3 times a week.
 Some people choose to blog 5-7 days a week.
 Frugal bloggers have to post multiple times a day to keep up with the deals.
 If you are a frugal blogger I suggest posting on a regular schedule throughout the day.
 This is something that we recently started doing and it has made a huge difference for us!
 I hope that our readers enjoy too.
 Of course if a hot deal comes along we post it immediately.

-If you use blogger you can purchase your URL through blogger for $10.
-This removes the blogspot.com out of your URL and changes it to a .com, .net or other choice available.
-I suggest searching for available URL’s before you create your blog name.
+Often you can purchase your URL through your host.
+I purchase all of our URL’s through GoDaddy.com.
 You want your URL and blog name to match and you want to own the URL before you launch your site.
 I also suggest purchasing variations of and mispellings of your name including a variety of .com, .net and other versions of the URL.
 These can all be forwarded to your main URL.
 You don’t want someone to purchase your URL and try to piggyback off of your success by pointing a variation of your URL to their site.

 More Blogging 101 tips to come!
 I hope you are enjoying this series.
 If you have any questions or comments please don’t hesitate!